Rali da Madeira — events in Madeira

 About Rali da Madeira

-The signature spectator moment is the opening urban super-special on the Avenida do Mar in downtown Funchal on Thursday afternoon — cars blasting past the seafront with grandstands packed.
-The rally finishes on Saturday evening with the podium ceremony at Praça do Povo on the marina.
-In between, the mountain stages draw huge crowds to viewpoints along the ER101, ER103 and ER228; arrive at least two hours before a stage start because access roads close early.
+The signature spectator moment is the opening urban super-special 'Cidade do Funchal' (2.18 km) on Avenida Calouste Gulbenkian and Avenida do Mar at 19:30 on Thursday 30 July — cars blasting past the seafront with grandstands packed.
+The rally finishes with the podium ceremony back at Praça do Povo on Saturday 1 August around 19:30, followed by prize-giving before cars return to the CR7 parc fermé at 19:40.

 What to know before you go

-• Expect traffic disruption across Funchal, Santa Cruz and Santana all weekend — book airport transfers with extra buffer, especially on Saturday.
+- Expect heavy traffic across Funchal, Santa Cruz, Santana, Ponta do Sol and the ER101/ER228/ER203 all weekend.
+Book airport transfers with extra buffer, especially Saturday evening.

 Best time to visit